 Fiberglass pools are both our highest margin and fastest growing product category.
 We believe that our consumer-centric marketing and compelling value proposition to our dealer partners will continue to drive consistent, long-term growth for our fiberglass pools.
 We have made significant manufacturing capacity investments to not only support this future growth, but also to continue to deliver the compelling margin profile of our fiberglass pool offering.
 We expect to increase our margins significantly as we grow into our capacity investments and our product mix continues to shift towards fiberglass pools.
 Additionally, we expect that our investments in people, processes and equipment aimed at enhancing our manufacturing productivity will further expand our margins.
-From 2018 to 2020, we have improved Adjusted EBITDA margins by basis points through operational excellence initiatives and we expect this trend to accelerate as we realize meaningful benefits from historical and ongoing capital and other investments in the business.
+From 2018 to 2020, we have improved our net income margins by 510 basis points and our Adjusted EBITDA margins by 193 basis points through operational excellence initiatives and we expect this trend to accelerate as we realize meaningful benefits from historical and ongoing capital and other investments in the business.